GUNNEL: Guided Mixup Augmentation and Multi-Model Fusion for Aquatic Animal Segmentation: Related Work

 \subsection{Instance Segmentation}

 Instance segmentation methods not only localize objects but also predict per-pixel segmentation masks of objects with their corresponding semantic labels.
 Mask RCNN~\cite{Kaiming-ICCV2017}, which is known as a pioneer end-to-end deep neural network for instance segmentation, and its variances (\eg, Cascade Mask RCNN~\cite{Zhaowei-CVPR2018}, Mask Scoring RCNN~\cite{Huang-CVPR2019}) perform detect-then-segment.
-These models involve object mask segmentation after bounding box object detection by adding segmentation branches on top of Faster RCNN~\cite{Ren-NIPS2015}.
+After bounding box object detection, these models involve object mask segmentation by adding segmentation branches on top of Faster RCNN~\cite{Ren-NIPS2015}.
 Cascade Mask RCNN~\cite{Zhaowei-CVPR2018, Hafiz-IJMIR2020} and Mask Scoring RCNN~\cite{Huang-CVPR2019} were developed to solve issues of the intersection over union (IoU) threshold by training a multi-stage architecture and evaluating the quality of mask prediction.

-More recent efforts have explored instance segmentation using ideas from other computer vision and computer graphics branches~\cite{Jiaqi-ICCV2019, Xizhou-CVPR2019, Cao-CVPRW2019, Kirillov-CVPR2020}.
+Recent efforts have explored instance segmentation using ideas from other computer vision and computer graphics branches~\cite{Jiaqi-ICCV2019, Xizhou-CVPR2019, Cao-CVPRW2019, Kirillov-CVPR2020}.
 Wang~\etal~\cite{Jiaqi-ICCV2019} designed a universal, lightweight, and highly effective feature upsampling operator.
 Zhu~\etal~\cite{Xizhou-CVPR2019} improved the ability to concentrate on pertinent image regions through comprehensive integration of deformable convolutions.
 Cao~\etal~\cite{Cao-CVPRW2019} proposed a global context network by applying query-independent formulation into network layers.
 Kirillov~\etal ~\cite{Kirillov-CVPR2020} developed a rendering-like segmentation module, which performs point-based segmentation at adaptively selected locations based on an iterative subdivision algorithm.
 Rossi~\etal~\cite{Rossi-ICPR2021} applied non-local building blocks and attention mechanisms to overcome the limitation of RoI extractors.
 Different normalization layers, such as Group Normalization~\cite{Wu-ECCV2018} and Weight Standardization~\cite{Siyuan-2019}, have been proposed for reducing gradient vanishing to improve the training performance.